Graham Erwin, PhD

 Twitter @grahamserwin

 Graham Erwin, Ph.D., is an Assistant Professor in the Department of Molecular and Human Genetics at Baylor College of Medicine.
 He is a molecular, chemical, and genome biologist elucidating the functional role of tandem repeat (TR) DNA sequences.
 This work is guiding the design of new therapeutics and diagnostics for human disease.
-Graham is currently supported by an NIH Pathway to Independence Award (K99/R00).
+The lab is currently supported by an NIH Pathway to Independence Award (K99/R00) and a CPRIT Faculty Recruitment Award.

 He received his Ph.D. in biochemistry from the University of Wisconsin–Madison with Professor Aseem Ansari, where he was a co-inventor of synthetic transcription factors to treat devastating neurodegenerative diseases.
 An analog of the prototype molecule, Syn-TEF1, is currently in clinical trials.
 He has published first-author papers in high-impact journals including PNAS and Science.